-- The document contains a list of gaps that have been identified by committee members as a result of the last few years of study and discussion. - The full gap analysis with rational as a stand-alone document is also important. - Working group members will work to fine tune the documents prior to submission.
+- The document contains the most important gaps which could be considered easy to achieve protection for.
+Including these examples is a great start. - The full gap analysis with rational as a stand-alone document is also important. - Working group members will work to fine tune the documents prior to submission.